Ruby Turner: Music career

 Turner achieved a no. 1 R&B chart success in the US in February 1990 with "It's Gonna Be Alright", becoming one of the few British artists to top that chart.
 Four other US R&B chart entries followed in 1990 and 1991, including "Paradise" from the movie Dancin' Thru the Dark.

 In 1998, she recorded the album Call Me by My Name with British rhythm and blues veterans Boz Burrell, Zoot Money, Bobby Tench and Stan Webb.
 On New Year's Eve 1999, she sang the National Anthem for Queen Elizabeth II, who was accompanied by Prime minister Tony Blair and other dignitaries at the opening of the Millennium Dome, in London.

 Turner sang backing vocals on Mick Jagger's 2001 album, Goddess in the Doorway, and performed "Nobody But You" on the 2002 album Jools Holland's Big Band Rhythm & Blues.
 In 2007, Turner presented a documentary Shout Sister Shout about Sister Rosetta Tharpe for BBC Radio 2.
 She sang on Seasick Steve's album, I Started Out with Nothin and I Still Got Most of It Left (2008).
 In September 2009, Turner released her first gospel music album, I'm Travelling On.
 Her rendition of "Jesus on the Mainline" appears on a compilation CD that accompanied the book British Black Gospel by Steve Alexander Smith.

-On 28 October 2009 Turner was presented with a BASCA Gold Badge Award in recognition of her unique contribution to music.
+On 28 October 2009, Turner was presented with a BASCA Gold Badge Award in recognition of her unique contribution to music.

 On 4 June 2012, Turner was one of the performers at the Diamond Jubilee Concert outside Buckingham Palace in London, where she joined Jools Holland on stage.

 On 4 June 2022, Turner performed Climb Ev'ry Mountain with Mica Paris and Nicola Roberts at the Platinum Party at the Palace concert to celebrate the Platinum Jubilee of Queen Elizabeth II.

-Turner was awarded an MBE in the 2016 Birthday Honours for services to music.
+Turner was appointed an MBE in the 2016 Birthday Honours for services to music.